pauligb/HW1_Bluescape/README.md

 - [x] Button scales horizontally with the window.
 - [x] Button corners should not appear stretched.

+## Considerations

+- Logo does not resize, it does not look good when resizing.
+Even when keeping aspect ratio.
+- Sample test files must be located in binary directory. qmake contains basic logic to copy the sample files to build directory.
+- Did not plan how resizing should look when widht or height are really small.
+  Decided to keep button height the same always and not allowing multiline for button or main text.

 ### Evaluation

 We will be testing it on an unspecified OS using Qt 5.13.